Raceview F.C.

 Raceview Football Club is a junior-level club playing in the Ballymena Saturday Morning League in Northern Ireland.
-The club dropped into junior football from Intermediate Football for the 2013-14 season, after dissolving back to one team from two and reclaiming their place in BSML top division the club is once again moving strength to strength.
+The club, based in the village of Broughshane, dropped into junior football from Intermediate Football for the 2013–14 season.
 Raceview previously enjoyed intermediate status and participation in the Irish Cup.
-One of the Clubs greatest achievements comes back in 2002 in winning the County Antrim FA Junior shield. in 2021 the club has now expanded to having a women's team Raceview FC Ladies which in the 2022 was detracted to be part of the NIWFA and will compete for the first time in the 2022 season.
+One of the club's greatest achievements came in 2002 by winning the County Antrim FA Junior Shield.
+The club expanded in 2021 to having a women's team, Raceview FC Ladies, which in 2022 became part of the NIWFA.